in

 A: Annual candytuft (Iberis umbellata) is a short bloomer.
 It blooms quickly from seed but does not last long.
 If you cut back the first blooms, the plant may bloom a second time.
 For continuous blooms, plant seeds at two- to three-week intervals in the cool spring and fall temperatures.
 Annual candytuft does not do well in the summer heat.

-How to Grow and Care for Sweet Peas — Lathyrus
+How to Grow Care Sweet Peas — Lathyrus